wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-images.md

 ## Working with images

 You can use the Azure Command-Line Interface (CLI) for Mac, Linux, and Windows or Azure PowerShell module to manage the images available to your Azure subscription.
-You also can use the Azure Management Portal for some image tasks, but the command line gives you more options.
+You also can use the Azure classic portal for some image tasks, but the command line gives you more options.

-For information about using these tools  with Resource Manager deployments , see [Navigating and Selecting Azure Virtual Machine images with PowerShell and the Azure CLI](/documentation/articles/resource-groups-vm-searching).
+For information about using these tools with Resource Manager deployments, see [Navigating and Selecting Azure Virtual Machine images with PowerShell and the Azure CLI](/documentation/articles/resource-groups-vm-searching).

 For examples of using the tools in a classic deployment: